bdyontar/NoSeMaze/Documentation/Guides/setupGuide.md

 ### Lick Port

 ![Lick Port Overview](/Documentation/_images/LickPortSimple.PNG)

 *__Fig.
 5:__ Overview of Lick Port*

 Figure 5 shows a schematic of a lick port. __a__ indicates where the tube from olfactometer goes in. __b__ indicates where the RFID antenna is. __c__ indicates where the light barrier sensor is. __d__ indicates a box where the nozzle for reward system would be placed.
 The animal would be presented the odor from the olfactometer as the light barrier is triggered and given the odor according to its RFID tag.
 Then, the animal would be rewarded through the nozzle according to the planned schedule.
+The light barrier sensor is connected to analog input 0 of the NI board.

-![Lick Port Water Container Wiring](/Documentation/_images/LickPortAndWaterWiringAndFlow.PNG) *__Fig.
+![Lick Port Water Container Wiring](/Documentation/_images/LickPortAndWaterWiringAndFlow.PNG)

+*__Fig.
 6:__ Wiring of Lick Sensors and Water Valves*

 In figure 6 is shown the wiring of the lick sensors.
 The lick sensor is a darlington sensor.
 The plus electrode is connected to the nozzle and the negative electrode is connected to the ground plate where the animal would be sitting on while doing the trial.
 Both the ground plate and the nozzle must be an inductor.
 The sensors then sends a signal back to analog input of the NI board via BNC cable.